briangonzalez/dotfile-cabinet/README.md

 about       # More information
 ```

-You can use a different home directory path (defaults to `~`) by supplying a second argument.
-For example, if you ran `./df-cab list path/to/home`, you would show all of the files symlinked from your dotfiles directory to `path/to/home`.
+You can use a different home directory path, which defaults to `~`, by supplying a second argument.
+For example, if you ran `df-cab list path/to/home`, you would show all of the files symlinked from your dotfiles directory to `path/to/home`.
 The second argument always overrides the default home directory.
 Hopefully that's not too confusing.

 Update
 ------